 Mellown is the author of numerous books and articles on architecture in Tuscaloosa including Historic Structures Reports for the Jemison-Van de Graaff Mansion, Drish House, Marmaduke Williams House and Bryce Hospital, authoritative architectural references commissioned by the Heritage Commission of Tuscaloosa County with support from the Alabama Historical Commission.
 His most recent book is The University of Alabama – A Guide to the Campus and Its Architecture (University of Alabama Press).
 Read more about Mellown’s publications here.

-Right: Robert Mellown recently led a sold-out OLLI tour of UA’s historic campus architecture.
+Right: Dr. Mellown recently led a sold-out OLLI tour of UA’s historic campus architecture.

 Launched in 2013, SAH Archipedia is an authoritative online encyclopedia of the built world, published by the Society of Architectural Historians and the University of Virginia Press.
 Their goal is to have all fifty states represented and to become a comprehensive resource for information on buildings around the world.
 Funding for the project also comes from the National Endowment for the Humanities, the American Institute of Architects, the Graham Foundation and Two Cat Digital.
 The Society of Architectural Historians, founded in 1940, is a nonprofit membership organization that promotes the study, interpretation and conservation of architecture, design, landscapes and urbanism around the world.